GingerKiwi/gingerkiwi-2024/src/content/blog/2024-01-13-location-data-and-gis-for-devs.md

 	- Therefor there's no need to deal with data on a sphere, and what happens when you reach the geographic edge of your dataset but the actual data (that's not in your dataset) continues on over the surface of a sphere past the edges of your map.
 	- (If you're curious ask me about the _**"PacMan" spatial data sampling method**_ .)

-### How learning GIS and Spatial Data Analysis Fundamentals Can Help You Learn AI
+<h3 id="#learn-gis-to-learn-ai">2c.
+How learning GIS and Spatial Data Analysis Fundamentals Can Help You Learn AI</h3>

 With all the similarities between LLM data storage and analysis in vector data bases and GIS, learning one can help you learn the other.
 There's other benefits too.
 Using programming languages that are popular in both AI and Geomatics (e.g. Python) in different contexts helps level up your coding skills.
 Also, there's overlap with smart devices and the internet of things (IoT), and autonomous vehicles.